-In the past, strategic investments in our nation's transportation infrastructure-the railroads in the 19th century, the interstates in the 20th-turbocharged growth and transformed the country.
-But more recently, America's transportation infrastructure has not kept pace with the growth and evolution of its economy.
+In the past, strategic investments in our nation's transportation infrastructurethe railroads in the 19th century, the interstates in the 20th-turbocharged growth and transformed the country.
+But more recently, America's transportation infrastructure has failed to keep pace with the growth and evolution of its economy.
 At the precise time when the nation desperately needs to prioritize its limited investments and resources, the federal transportation program has lost focus.